 How to apply for a fellowship with us

-You should identify a senior researcher within the School of Biosciences who will work with you to identify the most suitable fellowship scheme and develop your funding application.
+Before submitting the form, you should have identified a suitable fellowship scheme and at least one academic mentor.
+An academic mentor is a senior researcher within the School of Biosciences who will work with you to develop your funding application, and may also be able to help you to identify a suitable fellowship scheme.
 Typically this person will be your research mentor when you arrive at the University.

 Meet our fellows